-The little girl Taneal accidentally provoked a soldier by building a prayer stone in his field of view.
-The soldier destroyed the stone and knocked her to the side.
-Thorn overheard this and swooped down.Soldier: Get away, rat!
+- The little girl Taneal accidentally provokes a soldier by building a prayer stone in his field of view.
+The soldier destroys the stone and knocks her to the side.
+Thorn overhears this and swoops down.Soldier: Get away, rat!
 I warned you— Hey!

 Soldier: You— You're her!
 The dragon princess!
 When Tarsil finds you, you're DEAD, girl!

 - A crowning moment for Lucius would be when he berates the Barralhaven's regulars for falling for Phoney's Mystery Cow scam;Jonathan Oaks: They tried to make fools outta us!Lucius: You made fools outta yerselves!
 You let this fast-talkin' squirt trick ya into bettin' on a cow that didn't even exist!
 Isn't that what happened, Phoney?Phoney: Yeah, yeah.
 That's it.
 We don't need to dwell on it.Lucius: (Grabbing Smiley) You let yerselves be talked into bettin' yer life's savings on this idiot dressed in a cow suit!Smiley: Is it me, or is it getting stuffy in here?Lucius: But I warned ya!
 I told ya you were bein' played for a buncha saps, but ya didn't listen to me, did ja?
 Huh?
 Did Ja?
 That's right!
 An when Gran'ma Ben won that race, I was th' only one who bet on her!
 Me an' Gran'ma coulda split that pot, but nooooo...
 We felt sorry for ya!
 All bets were off an' we let ya have yer livestock back!
 All told, I'd say you girls got off pretty easy!

 "BACK OFF OR I START SWINGIN'!!!!!"

 - Wendell later has an awesome moment when he realizes that he and the other villagers are as much to blame for the current situation as Phoney is, and actually gets into a fistfight with Euclid to defend Phoney, whom Euclid is scapegoating.
 The given reason: "While Thorn is gone, I'M ENFORCING HER ORDERS!"

 - Smiley Bone: Phonicible P. Bone, you are going to support your cousin no matter what decision he makes because you love him.

-Also, Phoney does scam people a lot, but his leadership skills lead to many come-from-behind victories.
+- Also, Phoney does scam people a lot, but his leadership skills lead to many come-from-behind victories.
 The only time he does this in a situation that doesn't involve a scam is the aforementioned battle.

-And he's the one who figures out where the Crown of Horns is.
+- Phoney is the one who figures out where the Crown of Horns is.
 There's no treasure map, no message from the spirits, just pure logic.
 When Phoney insists to Fone at the end that despite him missing the battle, he's still a hero, you honestly can't help but agree.
 It couldn't have been done without him.

-While I can't recall if we ever see it pay off or not, Smiley Bone's plan to feed the captured Rat Creatures well, then let them escape, to let the enemy think they have enough supplies to fight off an extended siege is not only brilliant, but its a tactic that's actually worked in real life!
+- Smiley Bone's plan to feed the captured Rat Creatures well, then let them escape, to let the enemy think they have enough supplies to fight off an extended siege is not only brilliant, but it's a tactic that's actually worked in real life!
 It never came up again in the final battle, but it did help lead to the two stupid Rat Creatures managing to work out a peaceful coexistence with the humans in the end.